cockroachdb/docs/src/current/_includes/v23.1/start-in-docker/mac-linux-steps-single-node.md

     To stop monitoring the logs, press Ctrl+C to exit the `docker logs` command.

 1. To connect to the cluster interactively using the `cockroach sql` command-line interface, set `--url` cluster's SQL connection string, which is printed next to `sql:` in the cluster's startup details.
-To run `cockroach sql` on the `roach-single` cluster:
+Connect to the `roach-single` cluster:

     {% include_cached copy-clipboard.html %}
     ~~~ shell